 Duke Energy is a Fortune 125 company traded on the New York Stock Exchange under the symbol DUK.
 More information about the company is available at www.duke-energy.com.

 About John S. and James L. Knight Foundation

 Knight Foundation is a national foundation with strong local roots.
 We invest in journalism, in the arts, and in the success of cities where brothers John S. and James L. Knight once published newspapers.
 Our goal is to foster informed and engaged communities, which we believe are essential for a healthy democracy.

 About Harvey B. Gantt Center for African American Arts + Culture

-Named for Charlotte civic leader and former mayor Harvey Bernard Gantt, the Gantt Center is housed in an inspired and distinguished award-winning structure designed by architect Philip Freelon, co-designer of the new Smithsonian National Museum for African American History and Culture.
-For more information, about the Gantt Center, visit ganttcenter.org.
-Follow us on Facebook, Twitter and Instagram.
+Named for Charlotte civic leader and former mayor Harvey Bernard Gantt, the Gantt Center is housed in an inspired and distinguished award-winning structure designed by architect Philip Freelon, co-designer of the new Smithsonian National Museum for African American History and Culture (NMAAHC).
+For more information about the Gantt Center and the Initiative for Equity + Innovation, visit ganttcenter.org.

 Posted on Thursday, October 12, 2017